javafa/AndroidMathView/README.md

 - Added some methods to set attributes for code
 - Added autoSize : If you want to use this attribute then set the layout_width. ex) layout_width="300dp"
 - Applied android jetpack
-- Solved ndk errors on some cpu architectures
+- Solved ndk errors on some cpu architectures on the release apk
 <img src="./img/phonescreen.png" width="320">